phaze

 What to discuss with your doctor before stopping

-Three questions are worth bringing into the appointment when you are considering stopping.
-First, what is the right step-down schedule for me, given my dose, how long I have been on it, my BMI, and my comorbidities.
-There is no universal answer, and your prescriber's recommendation matters more than any internet protocol.
-Second, what is the trigger to come back on.
-A weight regain threshold, a glucose drift, a return of food noise, or an A1C number, getting that written down before you stop turns a vague intention into a real plan.
-Third, what bloodwork should I run during the first six months off, A1C, lipids, fasting glucose at minimum, so we can see whether the metabolic gains are holding.
+A few questions are worth bringing into the appointment when you are considering stopping.
+First, what step-down approach fits you, given your dose, how long you have been on it, and your overall health, there is no universal answer, and your prescriber's guidance matters more than any internet protocol.
+Second, what would be the signal to come back on, a weight threshold, a glucose drift, a return of food noise, or an A1C number, getting that written down before you stop turns a vague intention into a real plan.
+Third, what bloodwork is worth running during the first months off.
 Bring your weight, protein, and habit data into the visit.
-A clinician with three months of trend data makes better calls than one with a single in-clinic weight.
+A clinician looking at a few months of trend data can have a richer conversation than one with a single in-clinic weight.
+Phaze can generate a shareable PDF report for that appointment, a wellness summary, not a medical document.